JuliaLang/Pkg.jl/docs/src/creating-packages.md

   end
   ```

-Note that changing behavior from automatic to conditional may be a breaking change, and may require a major version bump.

 #### Using an extension while supporting older Julia versions

 If you want to use an extension with compatibility constraints while supporting earlier Julia